SkoolNotes/Taproot/2020ISOS101/KBhISOS101StrongInference.md

 * Conflict with background and not hypotheses arises in not having multiple possible hypothesis
     * Traditional models of strong induction require the existence of only one true hypothesis out of multiple hypotheses
     * However, debate about hypothesis could only truly be had if there were multiple
+* Inclusion of something does not mean anything, exclusion of all other possibilties proves a point